 Pupil voice is extremely important and, although I have planned and carefully considered what I will be teaching this year, I will be looking for the learning to be learner led with the class sharing ideas for how and what they would like to learn during the topics and themes we cover throughout the year.
 They will be involved in the evaluation and assessment of their own learning which will help them as they become more and more involved in the planning process.
 In order to develop confident pupils, who lead their own learning effectively, they should be included in shaping and designing their own curriculum.
 This gives them a voice and allows them to contribute and feel the value of their learning and of themselves.
 Pupil voice is at the heart of my classroom as I aim to excite, challenge and empower them!

 Reading books, spellings and homework

-All children are provided with a reading book from our reading scheme.
-They will also encouraged to choose a book that interests them from our reading corner to read during independent quiet reading time.
-They will be asked to keep a record of every book they read.
-If they are enjoying a book at home they are welcome to bring it in to read in school.They will be heard read by the class teacher during whole class guided group reading sessions.
+All children are provided with a reading book from our reading scheme which they will be heard read from at least once a week.
+They will also be heard read, by the class teacher, during whole class and guided group reading sessions.
+They will also be encouraged to choose a book that interests them from the reading corner for independent quiet reading sessions.
+If they are enjoying a book at home, they are welcome to bring it in to read in school.

-We hope you will also continue to listen to them read at home as this is still a vital part of developing their skills and love of reading.
+I hope you will also continue to listen to them and encourage them to read at home as this is still a vital part of developing their skills and love of reading.